sadramoslehimilani/integrity-game/memory-bank/productContext.md

-# Product Context: Integrity - The Lost Whistle
+# Product Context: Integrity - Out of Bounds

 ## Why This Project Exists

 Children today face increasing pressure to make ethical decisions in complex social situations.
-Traditional moral education often relies on lectures and stories that can feel disconnected from real life. **Integrity: The Lost Whistle** bridges this gap by providing an interactive, game-based learning experience that makes integrity tangible and memorable.
+Traditional moral education often relies on lectures and stories that can feel disconnected from real life. **Integrity: Out of Bounds** bridges this gap by providing an interactive, game-based learning experience that makes integrity tangible and memorable.

 ## Problems Solved